MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ### Test the Help Desk user account to ensure it has the correct privileges

-1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the test user account.
+1. Open an **InPrivate** browser window and sign in to the **Azure portal** at `https://portal.azure.com`, using the test user account.
 If prompted to update the password, change the password for the user.

     >**Note**: Rather than typing the user name, you can paste the content of clipboard.